pitchmuc/adobe-analytics-api-2.0/docs/authenticating_without_config_json.md

 # How to authenticate without using a config.json file

-This is necessary when you run scripts with the aanalytics2 library on certain server environments (e.g. Google Cloud) instead of locally.
+This is necessary when you run scripts with the aanalytics2 library on certain server environments (e.g. Google Cloud) instead of locally (e.g. in a Jupyter Notebook).
 In such environments, referring to config.json may not work.